 Neglecting maintenance for your air conditioner can lead to small, easily fixed issues turning into bigger problems.
 Your air conditioner works hard and needs professional maintenance at least once a year before each operating season.
 During the maintenance visit, the service technician will clean the coils and other parts that can cause the system to malfunction if left dirty.
 He or she will also check refrigerant and make sure all components are operating correctly.

-For more information about things to stop doing to your A/C, contact the home comfort pros at Sherlock Heating & Air Conditioning.
+For more information about things to stop doing to your A/C, contact the home comfort pros at Sherlock Plumbing, Heating & Air.